frovedis/frovedis/doc/manual/python/ml/arima.md

     Out-sample predictions:  [672.66044638 683.2480911 ]

-When endog is a dataframe having a supported index (monotonically increasing and associated frequency), then both `start` and `end` can be integer, dates as string or datetime instance to perform in-sample and out-sample predictions.
+When endog is a dataframe having a supported index (datatime index which is monotonically increasing and has associated frequency), then both `start` and `end` can be integer, dates as string or datetime instance to perform in-sample and out-sample predictions.

 For example,